alxngrnj/alxngrnj/README.md

 <table><tr><td valign="top">

-- 🔭 I’m currently studying on [Cubos Academy](https://github.com/cubos-academy)
+- 🔭 I have finished the [Cubos Academy](https://github.com/cubos-academy) Full Stack Software Development Bootcamp

-- 🌱 I’m currently learning API handling and responsive design
+- 🌱 I’m currently learning Next.js and honing my TypeScript comprehension

 - ⚡ Fun fact: I used to be a tattoo artist and a concept art student as well